 The framework sets out the delivery of the ‘Greater Manchester Age-Friendly Housing Charter’ and five themes to achieve our ambitions:

 - Embedding ageing in all our housing strategy and delivery

 - Celebrating homes and neighbourhoods that enable people to live well in later life

-It also provides information about a number of the existing delivery projects by partners, including ‘Design for Life: Urban practices for an age-friendly city’ published by Manchester School of Architecture and the work of our strategic partner the Centre for Ageing Better to increase the amount of accessible new homes and ensure current homes can be easily improved and adapted.
+It also provides information about a number of the existing delivery projects by partners, including ‘Design for Life: Urban practices for an age-friendly city’ published by Manchester School of Architecture (external website) and the work of our strategic partner the Centre for Ageing Better (external website) to increase the amount of accessible new homes and ensure current homes can be easily improved and adapted.